Publication Policy

 - Database management and statistics

-- Databases (i.e. patient level data) from ECRI trials may not be shared to other organizations by participating third parties (i.e. database hosting partner, statistical reporting partner).
-Only ECRI will oversee, approve, and execute data sharing activities.
+- Databases (i.e. patient level data) from ECRI trials may not be shared to other organizations by any party (i.e. database hosting partner, statistical reporting partner).
+Only ECRI will oversee, approve, and execute data sharing activities

-- Documentations of statistical programs will be kept at the formally appointed statistical reporting group and at Cardialysis (i.e. when other entities involved).
+- Documentations of statistical programs will be kept at Cardialysis, also when other statistical groups are involved

 - Database ownership and access

-- The owner of a study database is the Sponsor (ECRI).
-This ownership relates to deciding where to host the database, deciding where to run statistical analyses, mechanisms to ensure security and integrity of the database, and who to provide access.
+- The sole owner of the study databases is ECRI, unless specified otherwise in formal agreements (e.g. in case of co-sponsorships).
+This ownership relates to deciding where to host the database, deciding where to run statistical analyses, mechanisms to ensure security and integrity of the database, and who to provide access

-- Access means that results obtained from the trial database are shared per request of an individual or organization, for publication purposes or for other (e.g. clinical study reports, safety reporting, regulatory request).
+- Access means that results obtained from trial databases are shared per request of an individual or organization, for publication purposes or for other (e.g. clinical study reports, safety reporting, regulatory request)

-- Steering Committees of an ECRI trial have full access to the database of a study, meaning that all results can be provided, however, this section explicitly excludes the transfer of the study database, sub-parts, listings, or patient-level data.
+- Steering committees of ECRI trials have full access to the trial database, meaning that all results can be provided, however, this section explicitly excludes the transfer of the study database, sub-parts, listings, or patient-level data

-- As outlined in section 3, copies of the database can be offered to trusted professional partners (e.g. CRO, academic institutions) based on a signed agreement and following good clinical practice for trial reporting.
+- As outlined in section 3, copies of the database can be offered to trusted professional partners (e.g. academic institutions) based on a signed agreement and following good clinical practice for trial reporting.
 Having an authorized copy of the database for publication purposes, still requires all steps mentioned for request of topics, approval of topics, and documentation of statistical procedures.
-Use of unauthorized copies of study databases represent a violation of good clinical practice and this policy.
+Use of unauthorized copies of study databases represent a violation of good clinical practice and this policy, and may lead to legal actions

-- Starting March 2021, all publications derived from ECRI databases require explicit approval, including timely review (i.e. standard time of 30 days, expedited review of 15 days), by the ECRI director (incl. specialty consultants and statistical review if necessary).
-ECRI reserves the right to include one to three co-authors, following accepted publication standards.
+- All publications derived from ECRI databases require explicit approval, including timely review (i.e. standard time of 30 days, expedited review of 15 days), by the ECRI director (incl. specialty consultants and statistical review if necessary).
+ECRI reserves the right to include one to three co-authors.
+ICJME standards must be fulfilled

 - Every ECRI trial has an appointed Project Manager at Cardialysis, who oversees the execution of the study within timelines and budget

-- The Project Manager may act as an intermediary between the stakeholders and ECRI, and shares this Publication Policy at the beginning of the study, and when required
+- The Project Manager may act as an intermediary between the stakeholders and ECRI during the execution of the study

-- The study specific publications (agreed per contract) do not need to be re-submitted to ECRI (i.e. already approved), however, all subsequent steps for review and final approval are followed.
-An ECRI publication can be submitted once approved
+- Study specific publications (agreed per contract) do not need to be re-submitted to ECRI (i.e. already approved), however, all subsequent steps for review and final approval are followed

-- Once a study is closed, the main contact for ECRI trials is the ECRI managing director.
+- Once a study is closed (per study-specific agreements) or the study life cycle has ended (whichever comes first), the main contact for ECRI trials is the ECRI director